 It’s not just the women who have to speak up though. #Heforshe.
 The support of men in business is essential – mentoring, opening doors (careers-wise), sponsoring, championing and overtly recognising that things can be challenging for female leaders.
-It’s important to understand that some of the challenges that affect women can affect everyone; sometimes it’s more visible and vocal for women.
+It’s important to understand that some of the challenges that affect women can also affect ‘all diversity’.
 I am a feminist because I believe in equality.
 When I talk about it, it’s very simply because I think it is right for business to be more diverse.

 Women must speak up.
 Men must speak up.
 They must speak out.
 But – let’s be respectful and smart about it.
 The recent essay by Obama was personal, powerful and pulled no punches.
 His point of view has been supported by a number of (male) business leaders on social media and that makes me feel positive about the future.

 This is the way to discuss the challenges women face.
 Thoughtfully.